f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 FPGA Stats Table
 ----------------

-The FPGA Stats table shows the current FPGA version.
+The FPGA Stats table shows the current FPGA versions.
 There are two different FPGA's on each BX110 line card: the ATSE (Application Traffic Service Engine) and the VQF (VELOS Queuing FPGA).
+This MIB is only supported on the chassis partition layer.

 F5-PLATFORM-STATS-MIB:fpgaTable OID: .1.3.6.1.4.1.12276.1.2.1.5.1